+Build a

+culture with

+accountability to accelerate

+and facilitate

+the change

-Developing Optimising Accountability: Build a culture with accountability to accelerate and facilitate the change Communicate internally that data is being collected and analysed to understand socio-economic diversity, alongside other diversity data.
-Produce annual reports for internal publication.
-Support your management population with tools and techniques so they can make informed day-to-day team, store and regional decisions with Share data with managers, and where they are accountable link diversity and inclusion goals to their performance review and promotion.
-Produce annual reports for external publication (see 'Advocacy' section).
+- Communicate internally that data is being collected and analysed to understand socio-economic diversity, alongside other diversity data. - Produce annual reports for internal publication. - Support your management population with tools and techniques so they can make informed day-to-day team, store and regional decisions with inclusion and diversity in mind.

+- Share data with managers, and where they are accountable link diversity and inclusion goals to their performance review and promotion. - Produce annual reports for external publication (see 'Advocacy' section).